cblanc3666/Word-Salad-Bot/README.md

 -Prevent people from having the same names

 -What if there are multiple different two word melds or multiple different stealable words for an entry?

+-Two word combine steal does not remove one of the words from the table

 MEDIUM PRIORITY